 The Benefits of Leaf Compost

-Composting leaves makes a dark, rich, earthy organic matter that can be used like soil.
-It adds nutrients to garden soils and the larger particle size helps enhance the tilth and loosen compacted earth.
+Composting leaves makes a dark, rich, earthy, organic matter that can be used like soil.
+It adds nutrients to the garden soil and the larger particle size helps enhance the tilth and loosen compacted earth.
 Compost retains moisture and repels weeds when used as a top dressing or mulch.

 How to Compost Leaves